-She was a "King's Daughter".
+1961.
+Anne (Jeanne) ROUSSEAU was born about 1635.
+She was possibly a "King's Daughter".
 The King's Daughters or "Filles du roi" were a group of approximately 800 young French women who immigrated to New France between 1663 and 1673 as part of a program by Louis XIV to furnish brides for the male immigrants.
 They were usually between the age of 12 and 25, had to supply a letter of reference from their parish priest and were provided a dowry by the King.
 The King also paid for their transport to New France.
 Most of the women were commoners of humble birth, were held to very high standards and were required to be physically fit enough to survive the hard work demanded of immigrants to the fledgling colony.
-She came to the New World via the "Le St. Louis de Dieppe".
-The vessel, supposedly, arrived in Québec on 25 September 1667.
-She was listed as Anne Rousseau.1984 She appeared in the census in 1667 in a section entitled "Les Trois Riviere Le Cap & La Cour (?possibly Coste) Champlain" with her husband, Pierre.
+She appeared in the census in 1667 in a section entitled "Les Trois Riviere Le Cap & La Cour (?possibly Coste) Champlain" with her husband, Pierre.
 Her surname was listed as Rousselle.
 The couple had four arpents of land under cultivation.
-Suzanne died on 8 March 1680 at the age of 44 in (Québec Province), Canada.
+Anne died on 8 March 1680 at the age of 44 in (Québec Province), Canada.
 She was the first person inscribed in the burial records of Champlain.1,1985 She was buried on 9 March 1680 at Notre-Dame-de-la-Visitation in Champlain (Québec Province), Canada.1,1985